michsethowusu/kasanoma/README.md

 All Kasanoma models are released under open-source licenses.
 Check the model folder for license details before using in commercial projects.

----

-## 🌍 About Kasanoma

-*Kasanoma* means *"language"* in Akan.
-This project was created to ensure **Ghanaian languages have high-quality, offline AI voices** — for education, accessibility, cultural preservation, and creativity.